titumozammel/human-energy-economics/README.md

 Every organization depends on Human Energy to transform resources into results.

 Knowledge does not execute itself.
+Wisdom does not execute itself.
 Technology does not create value by itself.
 Capital does not implement strategy by itself.
 Processes do not improve themselves.

-**Human Energy is required to convert knowledge, capability, technology, capital, processes, and other resources into meaningful organizational outcomes.**
+**Human Energy is required to convert knowledge, wisdom, capability, technology, capital, processes, and other resources into meaningful organizational outcomes.**

 When Human Energy declines: